Nature Walks in Uganda, Best Parks, Trails, Wildlife

 An easily accessible 3-hour round trip, this trail leads from the Buhoma Park offices to a beautiful waterfall.
 It’s perfect for birdwatching and spotting the Albertine Rift Endemics.

-The Buhoma-Nkuringo and Nkuringo-Kisoro Trail (Ivy River Trail)
+The Buhoma-Nkuringo and Nkuringo-Kisoro Trail

 Queen Elizabeth National Park

+Queen Elizabeth National Park offers diverse trails, moving from the open savannah into deep, primate-filled ravines.
+Kyambura Gorge Walk: The Valley of Apes.
 The gorge is a deep, forested scar running through the savannah, famous for its isolated community of habituated chimpanzees.
-The 3-4 hour walk involves steep descent and ascent, but the unique valley ecosystem is highly rewarding for primate and bird sightings.
+The 3 to 4-hour walk involves steep descent and ascent, but the unique valley ecosystem is highly rewarding for primate and bird sightings.

 Maramagambo Forest Walks